Implycitt/AdventOfCode2022/README.md

 <tr>
 <td>

-Advent of code solutions that were used for each day.
-If I get stuck (inevitably) i'll post a solution whenever more than two of my neurons can fire up.
-The solutions will not be modified from their original state once I got the solution to that day.
+Advent of code 2022 solutions that were used for each day.
+If I get stuck (inevitably) I'll post a solution whenever more than two of my neurons can fire up.
+The solutions will not be modified from their original state once I get the answers for that day.

 </td>
 </tr>